MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/user_guide/registration.rst

 .. note::

-   Each z-plane in between start_plane and end_plane will be processed.
+   Each z-plane in between :code:`start_plane` and :code:`end_plane` will be processed.
    In the future we may want to provide a way to give an array of indices to correct e.g. if the user wants to throw out z-planes 16 and 18.

-Registration Inutputs
+Registration Inputs
 **********************

 In addition to those referenced in :ref:`parameters`, registration has a few important additional parameters.